Whoeza/scrum-guide-mindmap/README.md

 # scrum-guide-mindmap
-A mind map for studying the Scrum guide.
+A mind map to summarize the Scrum guide for studying.
 2022

 [The map is available on Miro.
 Click here to open the map on Miro](https://miro.com/app/board/uXjVPMtdHeE=/)